Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Acknowledgments

 \section{Acknowledgments}

-\textbf{Funding:} This research was supported by the Allen Discovery Center program through The Paul G. Allen Frontiers Group (12171).
-This publication was made possible through the support of a grant from Templeton World Charity Foundation, Inc. (TWCFG0273).
-The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of Templeton World Charity Foundation, Inc. \textbf{Author contributions:} R.G., B.K., and E.H. conceived the project.
+\textbf{Funding:} This work was supported by Army Research Office Grant W911NF2010243.
+It was also supported by a grant from Templeton World Charity Foundation, Inc. (TWCFG0273). \textbf{Author contributions:} R.G., B.K., and E.H. conceived the project.
 R.G., B.K., and E.H. wrote the article.
 R.G. performed the analyses. \textbf{Competing interests:} The authors declare no competing interests.

 [title={References}]